jfrog/artifactory-user-plugins/helm/helmRepoSupport/README.md

 Artifactory Helm Repo Support User Plugin
 =========================================

+**Starting from version 5.8.0, Artifactory supports Helm repositories natively, making the usage of this plugin unnecessary.
+For more information on how to configure Helm repositories in Artifactory check the [wiki page](https://www.jfrog.com/confluence/display/RTF/Helm+Chart+Repositories).**

 HelmRepoSupport is only supported from version 4.x

 HelmRepoSupport is a user plugin for Artifactory.